futuresaiyajin/demo.futuresaiyaijn.de/README.md

 Run `yarn test:selenium` or `./integrationtest/start.sh` to execute the end-to-end tests via [WebDriverIO](https://webdriver.io/).

+## Standalone Selenium server

+Run `start.sh` inside of `./services/selenium-hub/` to start a Selenium server at [http://localhost:4444](http://localhost:4444/).

+## Standalone Selenoid server

+Run `start.sh` inside of `./services/selenoid-hub/` to start a Selenium server at [http://localhost:4444](http://localhost:4444/).
+You can also monitor the progress of the Selenoid server in real-time at [http://localhost:8090](http://localhost:8090/).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).